 Our upbringing, the social interactions we engage in, and the media we are exposed to all help shape our thoughts, which then affect our actions.
 When we meet someone for the first time, it’s not unusual for us to make assumptions about them.
 But why is that?
 It’s because our brain draws from its massive data pool and automatically makes connections between this person and what we’ve seen, heard, and experienced, possibly skewing our judgement without us noticing it.
 Therefore, taking the time to understand and identify any unconscious bias is key.
 If you’d like to learn more about this, I’d highly recommend Stacey A. Gordon’s LinkedIn course on Unconscious Bias here.

 Rome wasn’t built in a day and neither is a diverse and inclusive workplace.
 If being more inclusive is indeed one of your goals, make sure to get your intentions right before taking any other actions.
 Because after all, just having a beautiful façade without any structural integrity won’t get you very far.

 Do you have any D&I-related experience you’d like to share?
 Are there any other actions you would suggest for individuals or organisations who are looking to begin their journey on creating a more inclusive space?
-I’d love to know!Posted almost 2 years ago
+I’d love to know!Posted over 3 years ago